Small electricals recycling

 Using a recycling bank

-Recycling banks are available in 26 locations, including all libraries, across the borough.
+Recycling banks are available in many locations.

 The new banks allow local residents to bring unwanted or broken small electrical appliances and drop them off for recycling.